wrunion/functional-programming-practice-e20/README.md

-# Image Finder
+# Functional Programming Practice

 #### Enter a keyword to see a beautiful image with metadata and links.
 Epicodus independent project, 3/24/2020

-#### By **Winter A. Runion**
+#### By **Kent P. McKinney, Jordan Safford, Winter A. Runion**

 ### Description
-A single-page JavaScript app built with Webpack, to show images and image metada to the user, via Unsplash API.
+Just a repo to practice [Epicodus' lessons on functional programming](https://www.learnhowtoprogram.com/react-part-time-react-track/functional-programming-with-javascript-d29c6d11-ed51-4309-8e50-d55fa93281ec).

 ### Instructions for Mac
 ##### To run this project locally, you need: NPM, Node.js, and an API key from [Unsplash.com](https://unsplash.com/developers).
 All of these are free.